Avaiga/taipy-doc/docs/tutorials/integration/4_databricks/index.md

 **2 - Define Databricks Job Logic**

-- **Create the Cluster**: Go to the Compute section to create a cluster with the packages required by your code.
-You would also need to install `dbutils` to have widgets/parameters and get the results for your job.
+- **Create the Cluster**: Go to the Compute section to create a cluster with the packages your code requires.
+You would also need to install `dbutils` to have widgets/parameters and get the results of your job.

 - **Write Code:** In the notebook, write the code that defines the logic of your Databricks job.
 This code can include data processing, analysis, or any other tasks you